gbenroscience/ParserNG/README.md

 // evaluator.applyBulkParallel(inputs, out); // works, but JDK 21 has no CPU pinning -- SIMDEngineEvaluator scales better
 ```

-`VectorTurboEvaluator` (the non-`SIMD`-prefixed sibling) takes the opposite bet: no explicit Vector API calls at all — just memory layout and loop shape engineered to *coerce* the JIT into auto-vectorizing.
+`VectorTurboEvaluator` (the non-`SIMD`-prefixed sibling) takes the opposite bet: no explicit Vector API calls at all; just memory layout and loop shape engineered to *coerce* the JIT into auto-vectorizing.
 Use it where the Vector API's incubator status is a concern; use `SIMDVectorTurboEvaluator` everywhere else.

 ---